-The authority of the faculty and of the Academic Senate is based on state law, the regulations of the Utah Board of Higher Education, and regulations promulgated by the University President and approved by the Board of Trustees.
+The authority of the faculty and of the Academic Senate is based on state law, the regulations of the Utah Board of Higher Education (formerly Board of Regents), and regulations promulgated by the University President and approved by the Board of Trustees.
 Whatever in this document is in conflict with these is of no effect.
 Utah Code Ann.
 53B-1-101 et seq.
 (2020).